mas-bandwidth/gafferongames/content/post/integration_basics.md

 Let's put the RK4 integrator to the test.

-Obviously it will be visibly more accurate than semi-implicit euler, right?
+Obviously, since it is a higher order integrator (4th order vs. 1st order) it will be visibly more accurate than semi-implicit euler, right?

 <img src="/img/game-physics/integration_basics_damped_rk4_vs_semi_implicit_euler.png" width="100%"/>

-Wrong.
+__Wrong__.
 Both integrators are so close to the exact result that it's impossible to make out any difference at this scale.
 Both integrators are stable and track the exact solution very well with **dt**=1/100.

 <img src="/img/game-physics/integration_basics_damped_rk4_vs_semi_implicit_euler_zoomed_in.png" width="100%"/>

-Zooming in confirms that RK4 is more accurate than semi-implicit euler, but is it really worth the complexity and extra runtime cost of RK4?
+Zooming in confirms that RK4 _is_ more accurate than semi-implicit euler, but is it really worth the complexity and extra runtime cost of RK4?
 It's hard to say.

 Let's push a bit harder and see if we can find a significant difference between the two integrators.
 Unfortunately, we can't look at this system for long periods of time because it quickly damps down to zero, so let's switch to a [simple harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Simple_harmonic_oscillator) which oscillates forever without any damping.